- Sharing Your Faith

-Sharing Your Faith
+1. Sharing Your Faith

-Many soon-to-be missionaries don’t realize just how critical this it is to be able to share your faith with others.
+Many soon-to-be missionaries don’t realize just how critical it is to be able to share your faith with others.
 Remember, you will be in a foreign land, with cultures, norms, values, and beliefs that are very different from those you’ve probably encountered near your home.

-In order to be effective, you must have acquired a solid understanding of your faith and be able to share it comfortably with anyone you meet.
+To be effective, you must have acquired a solid understanding of your faith and be able to share it comfortably with anyone you meet.
 This can be especially challenging if you’re also using a second language

 If you’ve ever tried to carry on a conversation with someone who doesn’t know your language, you can see how important language skills can be.
 While having a general knowledge of a language may at first appear to be sufficient, being able to comprehend many of the nuances of commonly used words is important.